 have thoughts of harming themselves or their baby

 feel that they are being a bad mother and that somehow they have to cope

-Postnatal depression can affect how they feel about, and care for, their baby and other children.
+Postnatal depression and anxiety can affect how you feel about, and care for, your baby and other children.
 Your cultural background may also affect your experience of postnatal depression.

-Plunket is concerned about how postnatal depression impacts on women, children, and their families.
+Plunket is concerned about how postnatal depression and anxiety impacts women, children and families.